ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 packets[0][0].dst
 ```

-The output of the packages in readable format can be very useful for future tasks, if someone wants to see exactly how the properties of the packages are mapped in Scapy.
+The output of the packages in readable format can be very useful for future tasks if someone wants to see exactly how the properties of the packages are mapped in Scapy.

 ### Task 1: Replace IP Addresses